Jay Elkin

 Jay R. Elkin is an American politician and businessman serving as a member of the North Dakota Senate from the 36th district.
-Elected in November 2020, he assumed office on December 3, 2018.

 Education

 Elkin attended Bismarck State College and North Dakota State University, but did not earn a degree.

 Career

 Elkin has owned and operated a ranch.
 He also served as a member of the Stark County Commission.
-Elkin was elected to the North Dakota Senate in November 2020 and assumed office on December 3, 2018, succeeding Kelly Armstrong.
+Elkin was appointed to the North Dakota Senate in December 2018, succeeding Kelly Armstrong who had been elected to the U.S. House of Representatives.
+He was subsequently elected in November 2020.
 In the 2021–2022 legislative session, Elkin is the vice chair of the Senate Education Committee.